ricardocarva/Credit-Card-Fraud-Detection/README.md

    - The target variable 'Class' is separated from the features to create X (features) and Y (target) arrays.
    - The dataset is split into training and testing sets using train_test_split() from scikit-learn.

-5. Handling Class Imbalance:
-   - Different resampling methods are defined in the sample_methods dictionary, including SMOTE, NearMiss, RandomOverSampler, and RandomUnderSampler.
-   - The split_features() function separates features and target, and the rebalance_class() function applies different resampling methods and displays the shape - and balance of the resulting datasets.
-   - The training set is rebalanced using the defined resampling methods.

-6. Random Forest Classifier:
+5. Random Forest Classifier:
    - The RandomForestClassifier from scikit-learn is imported.
    - An instance of the classifier is created with a specified number of estimators.
    - The model is trained using the rebalanced training data.

+6. XGBoost:
+   - The XGBClassifier from xgboost is imported.
+   - An instance of the classifier is created.
+   - The model is trained using the rebalanced training data.

 7. Prediction and Evaluation:
    - The model's predictions are obtained using predict() on the test data.
+We used SMOTE only in the RFC, but applied NearMiss and SMOTE to both models.
    - Various evaluation metrics (accuracy, precision, recall, F1 score, AUPRC) are computed using scikit-learn's metrics functions.
    - The evaluation results are displayed and visualized using a bar chart.